- Why Is Serrapeptase Good For You? Here Are 14 Great Reasons To Love The ‘Miracle’ Enzyme…

 Any help will be much appreciated.

 A: There are no side effects whatsoever with serrapeptase.
 What you may read on the Internet is either mischief or plain unscientific.
+Its a retinal vein occlusion natural treatment.

 My recommendations to you are coming in the link below.
 Diet and especially stopping grains and cereals are very important.